JanssenProject/jans/README.md

 Janssen can be installed as cloud-native in a Kubernetes cluster or as a server on a single VM.
 Go to the [Janssen Project Wiki](https://github.com/JanssenProject/jans/wiki/) to know all the installation options

+### Use cases

+Complete list of Janssen usecases can be found under our user documentation.

+## Contributing

+### Code of Conduct

+Janssen code of conduct ensures that Janssen community is a welcoming place for everyone.

+### Guidelines

+Contribution guide will give you all necessary information and `howto` to get started.
+Janssen community welcomes all types of contributions.
+Be it an interesting comment on an open issue or implementing a feature.
+Welcome aboard! ✈️

+### Documentation

+Janssen provides documentation that will help contributors at every step.

+#### Community documentation

+Provides details on community charter, processes and structure.

+#### Technical documentation

+Technical documentation helps understanding architecture and design of various Janssen modules.

+#### Developer Guides

+Developer guides help contributors setup their workspace, setup local test environments, coding convensions and styles.

+#### Code documentation

+This is source code documentation that helps understanding Janssen code in finer details.

+### Design Goals

+The Janssen Project is aligned with the goals of cloud native infrastructure to enable:

+1. High Concurrency: For digital identity infrastructure, the number of users is not necessarily related to performance.
+If you have a billion users who never login, you can do this with a monolithic platform.
+Concurrency is hard.
+Janssen is designed to scale horizontally--enabling hypothetically any concurrency by adding more compute and memory.

+2. Highly Available: Digital identity infrastructure is mission critical.
+For many applications, if you can't login, you're dead in the water.
+Robustness is a fundamental consideration.

+3. Flexible while Upgradable: Open source gives you the freedom to modify the code.
+But having your own fork of the code might make it hard to upgrade--you'll have to merge changes.
+Janssen provides standard interfaces that make it possible to implement custom business logic in an upgrade-friendly manner.

 ### Janssen Modules

 Janssen is not a big monolith--it's a lot of services working together.
 Whether you deploy Janssen to a Kubernetes cluster, or you are a developer running everything on one server, it's important to understand the different parts.